Seven Springs

 The access to the lake is really popular with visitors and a tremendous experience.
 The combination of crystal-clear waters with pine and plate trees creates a peaceful scenery, offering the visitor relaxing moments.
 To get to the lake you have to walk through a very narrow dark tunnel 186 m long.
 The tunnel, constructed back in 1931, leads the water of the seven springs and river Loutanis to the lake.
 Almost at the middle its length, there is a well used as an air-shaft.
 Walking through the dark tunnel with your feet in the running water, is an eerie yet exciting and unforgettable experience that can be particularly refreshing.
 If you don’t fancy the trip through the tunnel, then you can simply follow a walking path to the lake.

 The lake itself is about 200 m in length, 10 to 50 m wide and from 1 to 8 m deep and has a small cascade at its narrow end.
 It is used as a depository for the irrigation of Kolymbia region.
 It is the only place in Rhodes where visitors can enjoy a swim in fresh water.
 Surrounding the springs are beautiful cool pine trees and rich vegetation.
-There are many little rustic bridges and rivers, numerous footpaths and the area is known for the geese, ducks and peacocks wandering through the woods.
+There are many little rustic bridges and rivers, numerous footpaths and and the area is known for the geese, ducks and peacocks wandering through the woods.

 The area belongs to a Natura 20001 protected zone (GR4210006) together with the Valley of Butterflies (Petaloùdes, Πεταλούδες) and Mt.
 Profitis Elias2.